 My switch to OS X was not done lightly.
-In the summer of 2005 Apple released the mac mini.
-At that time they had no yet made the switch to Intel processors and were not as much in the spotlight.
-I had always wanted to try OS X especially after hearing about it UNIX roots (FreeeBSD).
-The mac mini was lightweight compared to Apple’s other offerings (512MB RAM, 40GB disk, 1.42GHz PowerPC G4, Bluetooth, 802.11g, keyboard and mouse required) but at $599 it provided a low risk way to try a mac.
+In the summer of 2005, Apple released the mac mini.
+At that time they had not yet made the switch to Intel processors and were not as much in the spotlight.
+I had always wanted to try OS X, especially after hearing about it UNIX roots (FreeBSD).
+The Mac mini was lightweight compared to Apple's other offerings (512MB RAM, 40GB disk, 1.42GHz PowerPC G4, Bluetooth, 802.11g, keyboard and mouse required) but at $599 it provided a low-risk way to try a mac.
 With a $200 Amazon.com certificate my total investment was $399.
 I upgraded the memory to 1GB at the local CompUSA for $99.

-When it came I excitedly unpacked the computer from the very tiny box in which it shipped.
-I still do not understand why in the era of 3lb laptops desktop PCs are still the size of large toaster ovens.
-The mac mini is the size of 5 stacked CDs.
-Apple basically took a laptop and folded into a different shape.
+When it came, I excitedly unpacked the computer from the very tiny box in which it shipped.
+I still do not understand why, in the era of 3lb laptops, desktop PCs are still the size of large toaster ovens.
+The Mac mini is the size of 5 stacked CDs.
+Apple took a computer and folded it into a different shape.

 I loved the OS X user interface.
-Some of that was the newness and some was real joy.
-Everything was easy….once I got the Windows thinking out of my head.
-Installing/uninstalling software on OS X is normally a drag and drop process.
+Some of that was the newness, and some were a real joy.
+Everything was easy....once I got the Windows thinking out of my head.
+Installing/uninstalling software on OS X is usually a drag and drop process.
 Double click to mount the provided disk image and drag the application icon to the Applications folders.
 To uninstall, drag the icon to the trash can.
 This is the way I always thought this process should work and the way most naive computer users expect it to work.

 In other words I realised I had what for me is the Holy Grail.
-I had an OS with the tight integration of Windows ( their are lots of benefits to this ) and the freedom to tinker of GNU/Linux.
+I had an OS with the tight integration of Windows (there are lots of benefits to this ) and the freedom to a tinkerer of GNU/Linux.
 I feel that I have the best of both worlds.
-Yes, there are a lot of Open Source applications available on Windows but with OS X inheriting code from FreeBSD it has the advantage that most of what I want can either be compiled or has already been ported.
+Yes, there are a lot of Open Source applications available on Windows, but with OS X inheriting code from FreeBSD, it has the advantage that most of what I want can either be compiled or has already been ported.

-Last summer I used some reward money from my employer ( monetary award for some forensics data collection I completed for security ) I bought a second mac; an Intel based MacBook which has become my main computer.
+Last summer, I used some reward money from my employer ( monetary award for some forensics data collection I completed for security ) I bought a second mac; an Intel-based MacBook which has become my main computer.
 I purchased my first piece of OS X software ( free software roots run deep ); a virtual machine software called Parallels.
 I can now run Linux and Windows (XP and Vista).
-Parallels has a feature called “Coherence”.
+Parallels have a feature called "Coherence".

 "With Parallels Desktop for Mac you can now run all the applications you need without switching between Windows and Mac OS X!
 Coherence, a new feature built-in to every copy of Parallels Desktop, shows Windows applications as if they were running natively on your Mac." - Parallels web site